olneykimberly/LBD_CWOW/README.md

 -   Generation of shiny app for exploration of the results presented in Olney et al. 202x publication, view app [here](https://fryerlab.shinyapps.io/LBD_CWOW/)

-## 1. Create conda enviroment
+## Create conda enviroment

-The necessary software for bulk RNAseq data processing is contained in this file: `LBD.yml`.
+The necessary software for bulk RNAseq data processing is contained in: `LBD.yml`.

 To create the environment:
 ```